The Driver’s Seat reveals a woman’s murder in the words of the eye witnesses – but the story they tell can’t be trusted.

 There are no substantial details about Lise in The Driver’s Seat because this isn’t her tale.
 One of the story’s many subversions is that, despite the use of the present tense, Lise is already dead.

 It’s this that makes The Driver’s Seat so compelling and disturbing.
-It presents Lise as the ‘madwoman in the attic’.
+It presents Lise as a madwoman in the attic.
 Her actions make no sense or, are morbid and unhinged.

 The first interpretation makes the murderer the victim.
 The second brings more sense and honour to Lise’s life.
 This is what the question of the title comes down to: who’s responsible for Lise’s death?
 Is it murder, or suicide?
 Design, or accident?
 Who, exactly, is in the driving seat?

 At the novel’s opening, we’re invited to eavesdrop on a shop’s changing room:

 ’And the material doesn’t stain,’ the salesgirl says. […] ‘If you spill like a bit of ice-cream or a drop of coffee, like, down the front of this dress, it won’t hold the stain.’

 The customer, a young woman, is suddenly tearing at the fastener … (p7)